 Gordon has since worked in collaboration with Philippe Parreno to produce a film about world-renowned French football player Zinedine Zidane.
 This video watches Zidane’s movement throughout an entire game, and captures Zidane in a multidimensional space leading the spectator to experience the sensations and movements of an athlete.

 Feature Film is part of The Artangel Collection.
-Since its initial presentation in 1994, it has been installed at the Mead Art Gallery, Warwick Arts Centre in 2012.
+Since its initial presentation in 1999, it has been installed at the Mead Art Gallery, Warwick Arts Centre in 2012 and Peninsula Arts, Plymouth in 2016.